 We understand the product category: a recipe sharing platform.
 But it is still too broad.

-Should the product be social?
+Should it be social?
 Mobile-first?
 Highly visual?
-Focused on meal prep?
-Designed for quick cooking?
-Built for content creators?
-For families?
-For students?
+Built for quick cooking?
+Designed for creators?
+Families?
+Students?

-Codex has some context, but not yet a real direction.
+Codex has a bit of context, but not yet a real direction.

 /goal Build a recipe platform where users can save recipes in under 10 seconds, quickly switch between mobile cooking mode and desktop browsing, and always keep ingredient lists readable while cooking.